The Hellman Fellows Program has provided the College with a generous annual gift to support research grants for assistant professors.

 - who show promise for great distinction in their research,

 - who have served for two years at Williams College, but are a year away from submitting their tenure packet (typically those who are currently in their third or fourth year of serving at the college and on a typical tenure track), and preferably

 - who have applied and been denied funding from external sources, and/or

 - whose research is not supported substantially by other sources

 Online Application Procedure.
 This competition runs each year with an initial application deadline of November 1.
 Awards are made available the following summer on July 1.

 Click here to link to the PeopleSoft application.
-Login using your usual ID and password, then click through, in turn, Self Service / Learning and Development / Competitive Grants.
+Login using your PeopleSoft ID and password, then click through, in turn, Main Menu / Self Service / Learning and Development / Competitive Grants.
 You will then be prompted to select the Hellman Fellowships form, fill in summary information, and attach a short proposal and other supporting documents.
 The following information will be required:

 - Project title and very short summary.
 One or two brief sentences on the research objective.

 - Project description and timetable.
 Describe the basic ideas, problems, works, or questions to be addressed.
 Give an overview of the planned approach, methodology, and schedule for the project.

 - Context statement.
 Review the relationship of the proposed work to your overall program of scholarship, placing it in context of previous research.
 Clarify how this project will contribute substantially to the conduct of your research, advancing it beyond the scope possible without the support of a Hellman research grant.